PennyLeScroche/PennyLeScroche.github.io/notes.md

 ### Competitive Dice Drafting Game

 Played with multiple polyhedral sets.
 Each player gets a board that determines what they can do based on the size and color dice that they have.
 X Actions per turn, where X increases up to a maximum number.
 (4 seems reasonable?).
 Board has RPG Elements? unlocking abilities with more dice?

+### Action game with set session duration

+5 extraordinary people, 5 legendary items, 6 days to save the world

+Distortion Dice System

+random character and scenario creation through a card based oracle.
+High Fantasy default setting with a loosely defined map.
+The first 5 sessions are dedicated to procuring or protecting a legendary item.

+the last session is a boss fight, the resources on the GMs side will be determined by the outcome of previous sessions.